Yuriltlef/HaiHeart_for_community/README.md

-## Copyright (c) 2023, Flepis, Anmanus
+# Copyright (c) 2023, Yurilt, Anmanus

-* ALL RIGHTS RESERVED
+- ALL RIGHTS RESERVED

-* This is an open source game engine based on Python and *  PyPy
+- This is an open source game engine based on Python and \* PyPy

-* HaiHeart aims to provide efficient game development
+- HaiHeart aims to provide efficient game development -
-*
-* Just this
+- Just this